GB stroke-based order: Comments

 Radical-based sorting, sound-based sorting, four-corner sorting and stroke-based sorting are the methods commonly used in modern Chinese dictionaries.
 Among them, stroke-based sorting is usually used in all the other methods to improve their performance: in radical-based sorting to sort the index of radicals, the characters in each radical family, as well as the index of characters difficult to look up; in sound-based sorting to sort homophone characters; in four-corner sorting to sort characters of the same code.
 That means stroke-based sorting is indispensable for Chinese lexicography.

 GB13000.1 Character Set Chinese Character Order (Stroke-Based Order) has greatly improved the accuracy of stroke-based ordering by adding more layers of sorting rules, making it possible to sort large character set with high accuracy without support from other sorting methods.
 But the involvement of many layers (or tiers) of rules and comparisons make word lookup very time-consuming.

-The best thing is to use only one tier of sorting only, like what happens in the English alphabetical sorting.
-Or at most use two tiers for accurate sorting, while making sure that the user can look up a character or word conveniently with the first layer only.
-To this end, a new comer has made a quite good contribution: The YES method is a simplified stroke-based sorting method free of stroke counting and grouping.
-And it has been successfully applied to the indexing of all the characters in Xinhua Zidian (新华字典) and Xiandai Hanyu Cidian (现代汉语词典), as well as the 20,902 Unicode CJK characters.
+The best thing is to use only one tier of sorting only, similar to the English alphabetical sorting.
+At most, use two tiers for sorting, while making sure that the user can look up a character or word with the first layer only.
+To this end, a newcomer has made a contribution: The YES method is a simplified stroke-based sorting method free of stroke counting and grouping.
+It has been applied to the indexing of all the characters in Xinhua Zidian (新华字典) and Xiandai Hanyu Cidian (现代汉语词典), as well as the 20,902 Unicode CJK characters.